michielvh1995/CardManager/readme.md

   * Allow for subsetting on rows
   * Save databases/tables on the harddrive
   * Load databases from a file
+  * Look into list-reordering prevention (or if this is even a thing)

 ### Tier 2:
+  * Data types!
+  * Append database files without having to load the entire DB (might/will be broken with encryption)
   * Make it into a deamon
+  * Refactoring the SQL interpretation out of the main class

 ### Tier 3:
+  * Graphical interface
+  * Blob datatype
   * Encryption